 Overview of the problem

 The Pole Balancing problem, sometimes referred to as the inverted pendulum, is another canonical problem of reinforcement learning.
 The paper “The Pole Balancing Problem, A Benchmark Control Theory Problem” (Brownlee, 2005) contains a detailed description of the standard definition of the problem that was used in this project.
 In the Pole Balancing problem, the state consists of a cart on a track with a vertical pole attached to a hinge on the cart.
 The goal is to keep the pole balanced within a certain tolerance of the vertical position and to prevent the car from going off either end of the track by applying a fixed force to either end of the car (see Figure 9).
 The state of the world consists of four continuous values: the position and velocity of the cart and the angle and angular velocity of the pole.
-Two actions are available to the agent: apply the fixed force to the left or to the right.
+The agent has no knowledge of how the world works and chooses between two actions: apply the fixed force to the left or to the right.